Principles of prototyping for acquisition

-An acquisition prototype can serve as a reference implementation for a vendor, by demonstrating one approach to technical issues like data access or authentication.
+A prototype can serve as a reference implementation for a vendor, by demonstrating one approach to technical issues like data access or authentication.

-An acquisition prototype should not dictate a choice of specific technology or approach (e.g., one language over another), unless there are compelling reasons to do so.
+A prototype should not dictate a choice of specific technology or approach (e.g., one language over another), unless there are compelling reasons to do so.
 But a prototype should adhere to the technology requirements of the client (e.g., if a client’s IT standards dictate Microsoft .NET platform as the preferred technology stack, the prototype should be built on this stack).

 Use all the tools in risk mitigation toolbox

-A prototype should minimize risk prior to procurement, but probably won’t eliminate it.
+A prototype should reduce risk prior to procurement, but probably won’t eliminate it.
 There may be questions unanswered or risks present when issuing an RFP — that’s normal.
 RFPs themselves should have some provisions for managing risk (particularly if they are smaller in scope), and using an agile methodology can provide opportunities to change course as issues arise after contract award.

-Help the buyer develop prototyping capacity
+Helping our partners develop prototyping capacity

 Understand security requirements